Sharing our easy, make at home popcorn recipe and how to make it.

 It can also be allergy-friendly, you can control what goes in it, and if you use only the little oil needed and go easy on the seasoning it can be a healthy snack too.

 Making your own popcorn is simple and worth the minimal effort required.

 You need a big pan, with a lid.
 I use a casserole or soup pan, that can take a lot of volume.
 I cook our popcorn on our gas stove, which is easier for heat control I find but you can make it on an electric stove, I have done this when on holiday.

 To serve 2-3 people you need about 150g of popping kernels, which you can get from most supermarkets and health food shops.

-I simply heat two tablespoons of a flavorless oil, like sunflower oil in a pan, and add the kernels as it heats up.
+I simply heat two tablespoons of a flavorless high heat oil, like avocado oil in a pan, and add the kernels as it heats up.
 Cover with the lid and shake the pan to make sure the kernels are covered.
 I have the gas turned onto high.
 After about 1-2 minutes you will hear the corn start to pop and it will get faster as more pops.
 I find it usually takes about 2-3 minutes to slow down and stop, but basically just listen and when it starts to slow down and stop you take the pan off the heat.
 I go by when the pops are every five seconds then I turn the heat off, you don’t want burned popcorn, that is horrible.

 Be careful lifting the lid, popping corn likes to still throw the odd pop.